Zach-Shim/DSA/ADT's/Array/patterns/Array Constraints.md

 	- Are we allowed to have duplicate values?

 - What is the structure of the array?
+	- Is this a one-dimensional array or a two-dimensional matrix?
 	- Do we need to extract a subarray or subsequence?

 - What operation/algorithm do we need to perform on the array?